codingfogey/fontawesome-bundle/README.md

                 {% endstylesheets %}
             {% endblock %}

-Additionally it provides two [Twig](http://twig.sensiolabs.org/) functions to include icons.
+To add icons you can use two [Twig](http://twig.sensiolabs.org/) functions.

 NOTICE: Currently these functions do not work if you changed the `@fa-css-prefix` variable.